 - Dead Man in a Ditch (Luke Arnold) – book review

 - The Burning Island (Jock Serong) – book review

-- The Devil and the Dark Water (Stuart Turton) – book review
+- The Galaxy, and the Ground Within (Becky Chambers) – book review

 Robert Goodman is a book reviewer, former Ned Kelly Awards judge and institutionalised public servant based in Sydney.
 This and over 450 more book reviews can be found on his website Pile By the Bed.